 The reasons for undertaking a B2B marketing strategy and planning exercise are well established but too often I have seen the result sitting on a shelf somewhere gathering dust.

-The lack of an effective B2B marketing strategy and plan can result in lost opportunities and a long term decline in business.
+The lack of an effective B2B marketing strategy and plan can result in lost opportunities and a long term decline in turnover.
 Without the market analysis that is a key pillar of any strategic process market changes can catch a firm unawares with potentially catastrophic results.

 Too many marketing plans are poorly constructed and a complete waste of time and money.
 It is easy to get bogged down in detail and miss the overall picture.
 This post outlines some tips on how to maintain focus on what matters.

 B2B Marketing Strategic Planning – The Theory

 In theory, B2B marketing strategy matches an organisations resources and capabilities with its objectives.
 It considers the restrictions imposed by the environment in which the business operates.

 At its most basic level, a strategy is a means to get from point A (now) to the desired point B (the future).
 A solid B2B marketing strategy should deliver control and focus.
 It should deliver a series of targets and sub-plans that permeate down through an organisation.
 All great in principle but: